serverless/dashboard/docs/product/metrics.md

 # Metrics
-Metrics are automatically collected across your AWS Account when you [add an AWS Observability Integration](../integrations/index.md#adding-the-aws-observability-integration).
+Metrics are automatically collected across your AWS Account when you [add an AWS Integration](../integrations/index.md#adding-the-aws-observability-integration).
 These metrics are collected using [Cloudwatch Metric Streams](../integrations/data-sources-and-roles.md#metric-streams) which allow us to collect metrics from a variety of AWS Services in aggregate.